HomeSecurity & PrivacyGoogle Authenticator

 From there, adding an account is the part people overthink.
 Here is the rhythm we settled into:

 • On your MacBook, open the account you want to protect, go to its security settings, and choose to set up an authenticator app.
+The exact menu name varies, but look for two step verification, two factor authentication, or login security.

 • A QR code appears on the Mac screen.
 On your phone, tap the plus button in Google Authenticator and pick Scan a QR code.

-• Type the first code back into the website to confirm the link, and that account is done.
+• Type the first generated code back into the website to confirm the link, and that account is done.

 The benefits that actually won us over

-It is also refreshingly simple.
-No ads, no upsells, no subscription, just a clean list of your accounts and their rotating codes.
-The recent addition of cloud sync fixed the old nightmare too, since a lost phone used to mean frantically digging for backup codes.
-Now your tokens can ride along to a new device through your Google account.
-To round out the setup, our roundup of the best security and privacy apps for Mac covers the rest of the toolkit we trust.
+It is also plain to use.
+No ads, no upsells, no subscription, just a list of your accounts and their rotating codes.
+The cloud sync that Google added in 2023 fixed the old headache too, since a lost phone used to mean digging frantically for backup codes.
+Now your tokens can ride along to a new device through your Google account, and they are encrypted in transit.
+We also like that there is a privacy step you can turn on, covered further down, that hides your codes behind Face ID.

 The limits and rough edges